holyjak/static-jsfexpression-validator/README.md

 Static JSF EL Expression Validator
 ==================================

-Perform analysis of JSF 1.1/1.2/2.x JSP files and validate that all EL expressions reference only existing managed beans and their properties/action methods.
+Perform analysis of JSF 1.1/1.2/2.x JSP or Facelets files and validate that all EL expressions reference only existing managed beans and their properties/action methods.

 USAGE
 -----

-See the main class [net.jakubholy.jeeutils.jsfelcheck.JsfStaticAnalyzer](https://github.com/jakubholynet/static-jsfexpression-validator/blob/master/static-jsfexpression-validator-core/src/main/java/net/jakubholy/jeeutils/jsfelcheck/AbstractJsfStaticAnalyzer.java#L140) and perhaps try to run it from the command line (it prints usage info).
+See the main class [net.jakubholy.jeeutils.jsfelcheck.JsfStaticAnalyzer](https://github.com/jakubholynet/static-jsfexpression-validator/blob/master/static-jsfexpression-validator-core/src/main/java/net/jakubholy/jeeutils/jsfelcheck/AbstractJsfStaticAnalyzer.java) (To actually instantiate it you need one of the JSF version specific subclasses, see e.g. static-jsfexpression-validator-jsf20 (JSF 2.0+).
+You can try to run it from the command line (it prints the usage info).

 DOWNLOADS
 ---------